 Subpoena means “under penalty.”
 If someone doesn’t comply after receiving a subpoena, they may face fines, jail time, or other civil or criminal penalties.

-- Subpoena ad testificandum, which requires someone to testify in court or other legal proceedings, and
+- Subpoena ad testificandum, also known as a Witness Subpoena, which requires someone to testify in court or other legal proceedings.

 When and Why Subpoenas are Used